Claimed: Plot

 Back at the house, Rick is woken by noises in the house, discovering a small band of scavengers are inside.
 He hides under the bed as one, Tony (Davi Jay), takes a nap on it.
 Another scavenger, Len (Marcus Hester), demands Tony give up the bed, having no claim to it.
-The two get into a fight, during which Tony spots Rick under the bed.
-Before Tony can issue a warning, Len chokes him unconscious and then gets in bed and falls asleep.
-Rick sneaks out when the other scavengers shout upon discovering signs of Michonne's freshly washed clothes, believing a woman to be nearby.
-Rick is trying to flee the house but he gets discovered by another scavenger, Lou, in the bathroom.
-In order to stay hidden and undetected by the other members of the group, Rick quickly fights Lou and begins strangling him.
+The two fight, during which Tony spots Rick under the bed.
+Before Tony can issue a warning, Len chokes him unconscious before getting into bed and falling asleep.
+Rick sneaks out from under the bed when the other scavengers shout upon discovering signs of Michonne's freshly washed clothes, believing a woman to be nearby.
+Rick tries to flee the house but is discovered by another scavenger, Lou, in the bathroom.
+In order to stay hidden and undetected by the other members of the group, Rick jumps Lou and begins strangling him.
 Although Lou attempts to grab a pair of scissors on the nearby counter to stab Rick with, Rick ultimately strangles him to death before escaping out the window.
-Rick climbs out from the house to try to sneak away but his path is blocked by Joe (Jeff Kober), their lookout.
-As he spots Michonne and Carl returning, Rick is about to make a distraction when shouts from inside, due to Lou having become a walker, draw Joe's attention away, allowing Rick to run and warn Michonne and Carl away.
+Now outside the house, Rick tries to sneak away but his path is blocked by Joe (Jeff Kober), their lookout.
+As he spots Michonne and Carl returning, Rick is about to make a distraction when shouts are heard from inside, Lou having become a walker.
+Joe runs back into the house to aid the other scavengers, allowing Rick to escape with Michonne and Carl.

 The three continue travelling and encounter a sign near railroad tracks, stating that "sanctuary for all" lies down the way of the tracks.